davekrh/ocp310_for_operations/08-lesson-sample_application.md

 # Lesson Eight: Creating a Sample Application via the Web UI

-We created a user in the previous lesson, cleverly named "user".
+We created a user in the previous lesson, cleverly named `user`.
 Now we will deploy a sample application that leverages an existing container image and also builds another container via source code.
 For this example, we’re adapting a lesson from https://learn.openshift.com.

 While we can create applications from the command line, we will show how to use the web interface.
 Because of the environment we’re using, you will open a graphical console on the cloud provider which includes a web browser that we’ll be using for this lab.
 You will use the same student credentials as you did when using ssh to reach your workstation.